mvab/JGI-food-hazards-viz-challenge/README.md

 <br>

-Below are some outtakes from out KeplerGL visualisation attempts, which are too pretty to not show anyone:
+Below are some outtakes from our KeplerGL visualisation attempts, which are too pretty to not show anyone:

 _Food hazard alert origins_